estraughn/estraughn/README.md

 # Hello, I'm Eric

 Aspiring cybersecurity professional transitioning from five years in healthcare.
-This is a collection of my cyber labs, projects, and academic documentation.
+This is a collection of my cyber labs with step by step guides, a list of tools I have experience with, My certifications either obtained or in progress, and a compilation of past academic documentation.

 ## Objective